1. Benefits of Industrial over Commercial Switches

-In this scenario, the customer, to reduce wiring costs, will build a climate-controlled environmental enclosure to house commercial equipment in a harsh environment (i.e. NEMA 4 enclosures with Peltier coolers and bulkhead-mounted connectors).
-This is very costly and increases the number of components that can fail.
+In this scenario and in order to reduce wiring costs, customers will build a climate-controlled environmental enclosure to house commercial equipment in a harsh environment (i.e. NEMA 4 enclosures with Peltier coolers and bulkhead-mounted connectors).
+This is often very costly and increases the number of components that can fail.
 Industrial Ethernet Switches can be installed directly in harsh locations, thus eliminating the need for expensive climate controlled enclosures.

 · Simply use commercial equipment without regard to environmental mismatches.